unmannedlab/navtechradar_usl/pythonexamples/README.md

 ## OneAzimuthFFT.csv
 This file is a comma separated list of integers, which is a single azimuth of raw FFT Radar Data.
 The example NavigationModePeakDetectionFromOneFFTofRawData.py reads in the data from this file to demonstrate the peak finding function, to remove any dependency on a network connected Radar sensor or a played-back network stream of raw FFT Radar data

+### health_pb2.py
+### healthinfo_pb2.py
+### networkinfo_pb2.py
+These files are dependencies for ReadHealthData.py and are used to interpret a protobuf health message from the radar.
+They have been compiled from a .proto file and should not be edited

 ## License
 See file `LICENSE.txt` or go to <https://opensource.org/licenses/MIT> for full license details.